 Pick one platform and start producing content

-Once you’ve determined which channel(s) work best for your content marketing strategy, you can start producing content.
-For those who are new to content marketing, the process can be a little overwhelming.
+Once you decided on a platform start filming.
 Where do you start?
 What types of content should you create?
 What do you do once you’ve got your first piece of content ready to go?
 Once you’ve got a plan in place, it will be much easier to get started.
 You can use the tips in this article to help you pick the right content type for your audience, create a solid plan, and start producing content for your business.
 Once you have your first piece of content up and running, you can use it as a launch pad for additional content, as well as additional channels, to help you achieve your content marketing goals.

 At its core, content marketing is about providing value to your audience.
 You want to provide information that helps your audience solve problems, increases their knowledge, or makes their lives easier in some way.
 That’s why it’s so important to understand your audience and what they want and need.
 Once you know that, it will be easier for you to create the content your audience wants to read, watch, and listen to.